The Skin of Love: Plot

-A young man on holiday, drawing at the beach to pay for his expenses, meets an attractive woman with long, honey blonde hair.
+A young man on holiday, drawing at the beach to pay for his expenses, meets an attractive woman with long, honey blond hair.
 While sketching her, they develop a friendship.
 They take a swim together and have refreshments before she departs.
 A romance blossoms and they have sex at his apartment, as his portraits on the walls look on.
 Besotted with her, he draws many pictures of her in the nude during his spare time on the beach.

 While on a boat trip one day, the woman invites him to her mansion to meet her wealthy middle-aged husband, Luis, and he is asked to stay with them at their mansion.
 It becomes evident to the young man that her husband is homosexual and they have no chemistry together, and their relationship continues and an odd dynamic evolves between the three.
 Despite having a boyfriend, Luis becomes increasingly uneasy, driving the boat excessively fast and crumpling up a portrait the young man draws of him.
 Luis orders them to dance in front of him on the beach and they end up frolicking in the sand together, which angers him.
 He questions the young man on if he is in love with his wife, leading to the two men fighting as the waves crash around them.
 Luis drives off in his boat, and he is later found dead washed up on the shore.
 The two continue their romance.